readium/readium-js-viewer/README.md

-# Readium.js demo application
+# ReadiumJS Viewer
-Welcome to the Readium.js demonstration application.
-This application is designed to provide a simple demonstration of Readium.js, a JS library for rendering EPUB files on any modern browser, via any web server.
-At present, it only demonstrates a subset of the functionality and flexibility of Readium.js.
-If you'd like to learn more, check out the [Readium.js website](http://readium.org/projects/readiumjs), and/or [source on Github](https://github.com/readium/Readium-Web-Components).
-Readium.js is in early development and it is not yet recommended that you use it for production deployment of EPUB files.
+Welcome to the ReadiumJS viewer web application.
+This application is the default viewer for Readium.js, a JS library for rendering EPUB files on any modern browser, via any web server.
+At present, the ReadiumJS viewer only demonstrates a subset of the functionality and flexibility of the underlying Readium.js library.
+If you'd like to learn more, check out the ReadiumJS website](http://readium.org/projects/readiumjs), and/or [source on Github](https://github.com/readium/readium-js).
+ReadiumJS is in early development and it is not yet recommended that you use it for production deployment of EPUB files.

 ## Getting started
 There are a few ways you can try out the sample application.

 ### Visit online demo
-You can visit the hosted [version](http://readium.github.io/readium-viewer-demo1).
+You can visit the hosted [version](http://readium.github.io/readium-js-viewer).

 ### Clone into your own web server

-To test readium.js and the demonstration application on any static web server:
+To test the ReadiumJS viewer on any static web server:

-   * clone https://github.com/readium/readium-viewer-demo1.git into a content directory in your web server (e.g. into a "www/readium-viewer-demo1" folder)
+   * clone https://github.com/readium/readium-js-viwer.git into a content directory in your web server (e.g. into a "www/readium-js-viewer" folder)
-   * visit yourdomain/readium-viewer-demo1/index.html and enjoy! (access additional sample EPUB files with the rightmost button)
+   * visit yourdomain/readium-js-viewer/index.html and enjoy! (access additional sample EPUB files with the rightmost button)
    * there is no step three! (but it is not recommended to deploy the build-related files onto a publicly-accessible server)

 ### Clone and run an embedded Node.JS web server